gem/oq-engine/doc/engine/installing/ubuntu-nightly.md

 The OpenQuake Engine **nighlty builds** are available in the form of *deb* binary packages for the following Ubuntu releases:
 - Ubuntu 14.04 LTS (Trusty)

 Packages *may* work on Ubuntu derivates (i.e. Mint Linux) and Debian, but this setup in not supported by GEM.
-See [//]: # FIXME/FAQ
+See the [FAQ](../faq.md#unsupported-operating-systems)

 ## Install packages from the OpenQuake nigthly repository